burnhamup/humbletrove/README.md

 # humbletrove
-A browser extension to restore access to trove
+A browser extension to restore access to trove.